ilyyeees/ENSIARY/README.md

 Notes:
 - All imported students are initially set as first-year students
-- The year is derived from the first number in the Group-Section field
-- The group is derived from the second number in the Group-Section field
+- The group is derived from the first number in the Group-Section field
 - Date of birth is initially empty and can be edited later

 ## Implementation Notes